mysticaltech/oui/CONTRIBUTING.md

 ### //@ts-ignore and `:any`

-Don't let Typescript errors slow down your development if you dont want them to.
+Don't let Typescript errors slow down your development if you don't want them to.
 Use `//@ts-ignore` to tell the Typescript compiler to ignore the next line, or specify a type as `:any` if you can't figure out why the compiler is complaining to you.
 Typescript is fun once you get a hang of it, but sometimes you just wanna see if your code works and come back to typing it later.

 ## :pencil: Develop